Pladque/Snake-the-game/README.md

 *New textures added (boards, apples, walls)

-*New health system, current health being displayed during the game, correlated with difficulty level chosen by the player
+*New health system, current health being displayed during the game, correlated with difficulty level chosen by the player, snake returns to position before collision if having additional "hearts"

 *Snake speed depends on difficulty level

+*Poisoned apple changes it's position after consuming either one apple, fixed some bugs with poisoned/golden apples malfunction

 *Many other small fixes/upgrades